helsingborg-stad/acf-image-select-field/README.md

 The ACF Image Select plugin has the following limitations regarding conditional logic:

 - It supports either "and" or "or" conditionals.
+Not both.

   **Supported Conditionals:**
   - "image select" is not equal to "condition1" AND "image select" is not equal to "condition2"